irinatu17/MyCookBook/README.md

 CSS files were tested through [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
 Since it does not recognize CSS variables (I use `:root{}` for colours and fonts variables), there are several Parse Errors found.
  As well as that, there are few error warnings for some -webkit, -moz pseudo element selectors.
 Both of the error can be safely ignored as they are not errors in fact.
 The rest of the CSS files was completely valid.
 #### JavaScript
-JS file was tested through [Esprima](https://esprima.org/demo/validate.html) and [JSHint](https://jshint.com/) validators, code was syntactically valid.
+JS file was tested through [Esprima](https://esprima.org/demo/validate.html) and [JSHint](https://jshint.com/) validators, code was syntactically valid.  "$" was not defined by JSHint (it is necessary for jQuery Materialize initializing).
 #### Python
 All python files were tested through [PEP8 Online](http://pep8online.com/) validator and were completely PEP8 compliant, except one thing: